GarvBhaskar/Intel-Product-Sentiment-Analysis/README.md

 ## Overview

-Our primary objective was to build a web scraper to fetch Amazon product reviews for Intel products.
+Our primary objective was to build a web scraper to fetch Amazon product reviews for Intel processors.
 The overall project involves scraping live review data, pre-processing and exploring this data, and applying various machine learning techniques to perform sentiment analysis and get insights on the performance of Intel processors.

 ## Team Details